phdcsseiden/phdcsseiden.github.io/_pages/about.md

 <b> Intagondwa Y'umusiramu Icyihebe Kagame Paul, Tugiye Kucyohereza aho bamaze imyaka myinshi Bagitegreje.
 ICC. </b> <b> Kagame uri icyo ntazi. </b>

+United States Action on transnational repression – Federal Bureau of Investigation <a href=" https://www.fbi.gov/investigate/counterintelligence/transnational-repression  "> (FBI) </a>

+Political Repression by a foreign government to <a href=" https://freedomhouse.org/report/transnational-repression/united-states ">  individuals living in the United States </a>

+<a href="https://www.whitehouse.gov/about-the-white-house/our-government/the-constitution/#:~:text=The%20First%20Amendment%20provides%20that,the%20right%20to%20bear%20arms.">The First Amendment </a> provides that Congress make no law respecting an establishment of religion or prohibiting its free exercise.
+It protects freedom of speech, the press, assembly, and the right to petition the Government to redress grievances.

+<b> One </b> of the many consequences Dictator Kagame should face:

+<a href=" https://www.govinfo.gov/content/pkg/BILLS-118hr5855ih/html/BILLS-118hr5855ih.htm"> Khashoggi Ban, </a>  a new visa restriction policy pursuant to section 212(a)(3)(C) of the Immigration and Nationality Act.

+<a href=" https://www.congress.gov/bill/118th-congress/house-bill/5855/text/ih?overview=closed&format=txt"> H.R.5855 </a> - Protection of Activists 2023

+<a href=" https://www.state.gov/accountability-for-the-murder-of-jamal-khashoggi/ "> Governments </a> that reach beyond their borders

+Therefore,

+<b> Alain G. Shumbusho Quote</b>

+It's time to abolish Ruthless, autocracy, tyranny, dictatorship, and unwise leadership style on the African Continent, where millions of people are put in danger due to the orders of a single individual <span style="color:rgba(217,48,37,1.0"> KAGAME PAUL (you bastard) </span>; this has to stop.
+We are free to free others.
+Let's do it, Folks.

+--

 <span style="color:rgba(217,48,37,1.0"> <a href=" https://www.hrw.org/news/2024/02/15/transnational-repression-rwanda#:~:text=Our%20research%20found%20that%20the,seeing%20their%20relatives%20in%20Rwanda  "> Transnational Repression by Rwanda and Dictator Radical Imam KAGAME Paul </a> </span>